shathalshehri/ESP32-Light-and-Motion-Sensor-Control/README.md

 1. **Create the Database and Table**

-   [Download the SQL script](https://github.com/shathalshehri/ESP32-Light-and-MotionSensorControl/blob/main/sensor_data.sql) and run it in your MySQL/MariaDB server to create the `sensor_data` table.
+   [Download the SQL script](https://github.com/shathalshehri/ESP32-Light-and-MotionSensorControl/blob/main/sensor_data.sql) and run it in your MySQL server to create the `sensor_data` table.

 2. **PHP Script**